Reference material for Introduction to Cloud Computing using Microsoft Azure.

 If you don’t have an Azure subscription, create a free account before you begin.

 Note: If you are a student, you can get $100 of credit to get started and sign up without a credit card here by providing your school email address.

 Create a GPv2 storage account

-Using the Azure Portal, click on “Static website (preview)” under “Settings” in the left navigation bar.
+Navigate to your new Storage Account, click on “Static website (preview)” under “Settings” in the left navigation bar.

 Click “Enabled” and enter the name of the index document and (optionally) the custom error document path.

 Upload your web assets to the “$web” container that was created as a part of static website enablement.

 Make sure to include an index document with the name you configured.
 In this example, the document’s name is “index.html”.